Raviyadav8092/terribly-tiny-tales-assignment/README.md

 ### Posts Component

-The **Posts Component** provides information about Marvel movies, specifically focusing on details introduced in Phase 5 related to the Multiverse concept.
+The **Posts Component** provides information about Marvel movies, specifically focusing on DC vs marvel .
 Users can find posts or sections dedicated to different Marvel movies and their connections to the Multiverse concept.
 Similar to the **About Component**, the data is hardcoded and sourced from a local JSON file.

 ### Components Folder